amrtechguy/ansible-lamp-ubuntu/README.md

 # Ansible LAMP Stack for Ubuntu
-A modular Ansible playbook designed to provision and secure LAMP stack (Apache2, MySQL, PHP-FPM) on Ubuntu.
+A modular Ansible playbook designed to provision a LAMP stack (Apache2, MySQL, PHP-FPM) on Ubuntu server.

 # Environment
 - Ansible: core 2.19.0